 Select Browse this computer to upload your own photo, or select Browse images to search and select stock images.

-You can also upload images directly to a component, or paste an image in a section.
+You can also upload images directly to a layout component or paste an image in a section.

 Edit an image